Angola opposition says will step up protests to loosen president's grip

 Dos Santos, 71, last year led the MPLA to a strong election win but has kept everyone guessing about his plans.
 In a recent interview with Brazilian TV he said the MPLA was mulling a transition of power, but added it may take time.

-A private visit to Spain since Nov.9, on top of a similar 56-day visit earlier this year, has sparked speculation about his health.
+A private visit to Spain since November9, on top of a similar 56-day visit earlier this year, has sparked speculation about his health.